HDMI Cables Explained

 When it comes to what it does, though this cable is what allows sound, along with video, to be transferred between two media devices.
 In fact, there actually used to be two separate cables for each, but once HDMI was introduced, it streamlined everything into one much more powerful cable.

-An HDMI connector is essentially the port in which the HDMI goes into.
-This is what that looks like (the third one down).
+An HDMI port (often also referred to as a connector) is essentially the port in which the cable goes into.
 Some devices may have more than one, and some may have none at all depending on when it was made.

 When Do You Need To Use An HDMI?